Southwest pilots' union says fatigue is a safety problem

 “April is already setting fatigue records,” they said.
 “Fatigue, both acute and cumulative, has become Southwest Airlines’ number-one safety threat.”

+Southwest spokeswoman Brandy King said the airline saw “a significant and steady decline” in pilots calling in fatigued after the airline made schedule changes in November.
+She said the March increase was expected, as weather-related flight cancellations disrupted schedules.

+King said the rise in fatigue calls in March shows that the system works and that the airline lets pilots determine if they are too tired to fly.

-Last summer, the nation’s fourth-largest airline was plagued by flight cancellations due partly to staffing shortages.
+Last summer, Dallas-based Southwest, the nation’s fourth-largest airline, was plagued by flight cancellations due partly to staffing shortages.
 The airline responded by hiring several thousand workers, executives have said.

 Airlines persuaded thousands of employees to quit during the worst of the pandemic after air travel plummeted and airline revenue collapsed.
 Since then, travel has picked up — the number of people flying in the U.S. topped 2 million a day in March, nearly 90% of pre-pandemic numbers.
 Unions at Southwest and other airlines have called on their companies to hire more pilots.